-- Children will have practice assessments throughout the year - ► Teachers create QLA documents and redesign the curriculum, boosters and intervention groups - ➤ 2x MOCK exams- children to practice the emotional side of assessment and the timed elements- also won't hurt to practice the style of questions and get personalised outcomes and targets to guide them and encourage them to beat their score next time! - For the next MOCK SATs we will do things exactly as the SATS week would be- breakfast club at 8:30am, take the tests in the appropriate rooms with the appropriate staff. - Monday 6th March Thursday 9th March
+- Children will have practice assessments throughout the year - Teachers create QLA documents and redesign the curriculum, boosters and intervention groups as a result - 2x MOCK exams- children to practice the emotional side of assessment and the timed elements- also won't hurt to practice the style of questions and get personalised outcomes and targets to guide them and encourage them to beat their score next time! - For the next MOCK SATs we will do things exactly as the SATS week would be- breakfast club at 8:30am, take the tests in the appropriate rooms with the appropriate staff.